M859n8/bachelor-implementation/frontend/README.md

 npm install
 ```
 2. Starting the server.
-To start the Expo development server and run the app on a simulator:
 ```bash
 npx expo start

 ```
+This command launches the Expo development server, allowing you to open the app in a web browser on localhost, or run it on a mobile simulator or physical device using the Expo Go app.